Phani2617/DAA-Pratical-1/README.md

  Conclusion:

 Both iterative and recursive methods successfully calculate the factorial of a given number.
 Both methods have O(n) time complexity, but their space requirements are different.
 The iterative method has O(1) space complexity, whereas the recursive method has O(n) space complexity because of the function call stack.
 Therefore, the iterative method is more memory-efficient, while the recursive method provides a simpler representation of the factorial logic.

+PRACTICAL-7

+Summary :

+The making change problem was implemented using the Dynamic Programming technique.
+The program calculates the minimum number of coins required to make a given amount.
+Dynamic Programming stores previously calculated results in a table, which avoids repeatedly solving the same subproblems.
+The algorithm has O(n × A) time complexity and O(A) space complexity.

+ Conclusion:

+The Dynamic Programming approach provides an efficient solution to the making change problem by storing and reusing previously calculated results.
+It successfully finds the minimum number of coins required for the given amount.
+Compared with a simple recursive approach, Dynamic Programming reduces repeated calculations and provides better performance for larger amounts.